stealthBS/demo1-repo/AI notes.md

 Now, imagine we're a teacher preparing a lesson on the water cycle and need a visual to explain a concept.
 For example, we need a simple diagram, something with arrows, labels, and something that's clean and easy to follow.

-And to generate like this image we use the following pormpt :
+And to generate like this image we use the following prompt :
 *`Create a simple diagram of the water cycle.
 Include labeled arrows for 'evaporation', 'condensation', 'precipitation' and 'collection'.
 Use a clean, minimal style with clear headings and soft blue tones.`*

 And if we are teaching more younger students which needs playful & colorful diagram, then prompt will be :